Use Deliberate Songwriting techniques to take the guesswork out of songwriting!

 - What makes this song different from other songs about similar topics or themes?

-Give your an audience an idea of what your song sounds like before hearing it…as much as every songwriter strives to be a unique individual, you are a product of all the music you have ever listened to… your music reflects this!
+As much as every songwriter strives to be a unique individual, you are a product of all the music you have ever listened to… your music reflects this.

 Reference tracks: a traditional mixing hack, choose some songs with a similar sound to compare your song to as you mix it.
 Having a sonic model to compare a work in progress to, helps you create the sound you want.
 It might be the sound of the drum kit, or the tone of a guitar, the quality of the lead vocals or the vibe that you are trying to create.